 A friend of mine complained one day to me that she had all these old cards, but had no idea which sets they might have come from, or what vintage they were.
 I had, a few years before, seen a brilliant card identification flow chart, but it had apparently vanished from the web.
 So, I constructed a replacement, which you can see by downloading the pdf file that contains it.

-I’ve taken the liberty of copying this version of the FAQ from the first newsgroup dedicated to MtG (after having completely swamped poor reg.games.board) from David Bedno’s web site, just in case his copy (or the site it’s on) disappears.
+I’ve taken the liberty of copying this version of the FAQ from the first newsgroup dedicated to MtG (after having completely swamped poor rec.games.board) from David Bedno’s web site, just in case his copy (or the site it’s on) disappears.
 (Update: and indeed, that’s exactly what happened.)
+Note that this is an FAQ for the newsgroup, not for Magic itself.

 What I remember, fifteen years later, from my weekend in Rochester, NY.